Coiba National Park

 Santa Catalina is now also a tourist destination, and much of the small community’s income and industry is derived through tourism.
 In the high season (from December to April), hostels fill up, whilst in the low season the town feels like a sleepy village where you can lose yourself in the slow pace of life.

-Activities include of course diving, but also surfing (location of the ISA Reef World Surfing Games, 2013), paddle boarding, yoga, kayaking, hiking, and horseback riding.
-There are two beautiful beaches where you can relax and if you dare to, you can attempt the 1.5 kilometer swim out to Santa Catalina Island.
+Activities include of course diving, but also surfing (location of the ISA Reef World Surfing Games, 2013), stand-up paddle boarding, yoga, kayaking, hiking, and horseback riding.
+There are two beautiful beaches where you can relax and if you dare, you can attempt the 1.5 kilometer swim out to Santa Catalina Island.

 How To Get Here